-In its third year, the project provided professional development for two programmers who have participated in both development and research efforts.
+In its third year and during the NCE period, the project provided professional development for two programmers who have participated in both development and research efforts.
 Robert Schuler at USC/ISI developed the policy logic, participated in evaluation experiments, packaged the software for release to the community, and supervised graduate student Nandan Hirpathak.
 Junmin Gu, the developer at LBNL was responsible for the enhancements to the adaptive data movement client, evaluation experiments and packaging of the adaptive transfer libraries and modified data transfer client.
 This project has provided rich challenges for these developers, advancing their professional skills and development.

 In addition, Nandan Hirpathak, a graduate student at USC, did directed research for summer and fall of 2013 on the project.
+In Fall of 2014, Nandan did a directed research project on Software Defined Networking, which contributed to the follow-on proposal currently under review by NSF.
 This work provided his first exposure to graduate level research activities.
 He was involved in management of the large amounts of measurement data produced by our experiments.